WICG/display-locking/README.md

 "collapsed" (note the absense of `contain-intrinsic-size` which makes size containment use empty size for intrinsic sizing).
 This is common when content is paginated and the developer allows the user to expand certain sections with button clicks.
-In the `subtree-visibility` case the developer may also listen to the activation event and start rendering the subtree when the event targets the element in the subtree.
+In the `content-visibility` case the developer may also listen to the activation event and start rendering the subtree when the event targets the element in the subtree.
 This means that find-in-page is able to expand an otherwise collapsed section when it finds a match.